tylerneylon/math/raneys_lemmas/raneys_lemmas.md

 the book Concrete Mathematics [@concrete], which explores their applications to generating functions.

-## Exact rules for finite integer sequences
+## Exact values for finite integer sequences

 ### Lemma 1